youssefaltai/gso/core/README.md

 An `Observable` is a piece of data that your applications UI depends on.
 It is encapsulated with a list of `Observer`s that should be notified with any changes in the `Observable`s `value`.

 # Observers
 An `Observer` is any object that should update its state to sync with an `Observable`s state.
-It is usually a UI component but it can be of any type, even an `Observable` if needed.
+It is usually a UI component but it can be of anything, even an `Observable` if needed.